ej8899/lightBnB/README.md

 [( back to top 🔺)](#lightbnb)
 ---
 ## Known Bugs...
 - Map error - Richmond exists in both BC and NS.
 Searches in NS will show map pins in BC unfortunately.
-This is a mapping issue and not related to our SQL search or database information.
+This is a quirk in my mapping code and not related to our SQL search or database information.
 - Vertical scroll bar is forced 'always' on' to prevent page shifts when data exceeds bottom of viewable space.
 [( back to top 🔺)](#lightbnb)
 ---
 ## Attributions...